 Skip to main content

 When you have deployed your software, you have released it to your customer.
-For CSC216, that means your work is ready for evaluation by the teaching staff.
+For CSC 217, that means your work is ready for evaluation by the teaching staff.
 We will evaluate your work against the Lab 01 rubric.
 As you compare your submission against the rubric and make your final push to GitHub, you will complete these final tasks:

 • You have met the requirements and design for the Lab 01 PackScheduler project

-• There are no FindBugs notifications
+• There are no SpotBugs notifications (Scariest and Scary)

 • There are no PMD notifications